 Peopleperhour.com is a platform focused on web projects.
 If your freelance specialty is designing, web developing, or SEO specializing, this is definitely worth your time to check out.
 This site allows both businesses and workers to register for free and only takes a small fee from workers when they successfully book a job.
 This site isn’t the best website for freelancers and buyers are typically looking for cheap work, but it has portfolio building potential if you are just starting off.

 Outsourcing creative content is a trend that is growing by the day.
-Companies are embracing the idea of remote workers as technology is growing and allowing easy ways to monitor work progress and quality.
+Companies are embracing the idea of remote freelancers as technology is growing and allowing easy ways to monitor work progress and quality.
 This is making the freelance life a reality for millions of people all over the world.
 Websites for freelancers like the ones listed above help companies find the workers they need and offer a paycheck to the workers trying to live their dreams.

 To learn more about how remote workers can help your business, especially when it comes to blogging, check out How to Save Time Blogging with a Virtual Assistant by Janice Wald.
 She includes testimonials from bloggers about their experiences with VA’s and how they push your business forward.